[Updated on April 12, 2021]

 - Other Suggestions

-New Leadership Email List called “Belieder Resources”
+Leadership Email List called “Belieder Resources”

-I’m also starting a new email list for leaders who would like to receive occasional emails with helpful resources or content.
+I’ve started an email list for leaders who would like to receive occasional emails with helpful resources or content.
 It will be called “Belieder Resources” and you can sign-up by clicking here.
 This will include updates and additions to this page.
 [Believer + Leader = Belieder!]

 Videos for Worship or Social Media